USS Guadalcanal (LPH-7): Operational history

 Guadalcanal was decommissioned in 1994, and stored as part of the James River Reserve Fleet until she was used as a target and sunk in the Virginia Capes area on 19 May 2005.

+When the ship was being decommissioned, the Intrepid Sea, Air & Space Museum in New York City had tried to acquire Guadalcanal, berth her next to the USS Intrepid, and use her as a floating heliport to replace the West 30th Street Heliport.
+The plan was abandoned in 1996 after local residents objected that Guadalcanal would block their views of the Hudson River.

 Other incidents

 On 1 November 1966, a UH-2B Seasprite helicopter assigned to the ship crashed as it was taking off from the flight deck.
 Guadalcanal was in the Naval Shipyard in Portsmouth, VA to start a major overhaul at the time.
 Three Navy men and one civilian shipyard worker were killed and 12 others were hospitalized.
 Nine more sailors and civilians were treated for minor injuries.

 On 9 May 1968 she floated adrift off North Carolina due to a burned out bearing in the propulsion system.

 On 27 January 1976 she went aground in Augusta Bay, Sicily on a peak of coral which pushed in areas on either side of the bow, but did not crack or hole the ship.
 Three days later, with cargo, personnel, helicopters, and fuel off-loaded to assist the effort, the ship was refloated.

 On 17 September 1981 near Sardinia, Italy, a USMC CH-53D helicopter crashed while attempting to land aboard the ship during training exercises killing all five crewmen.

 On 24 September 1981 Guadalcanal and the USNS Waccamaw (T-AO-109), collided during underway replenishment south of Sardinia, Italy, causing minor damage but no injuries.

 On 25 May 1993 Guadalcanal and the USS Monongahela (AO-178), collided during underway replenishment off of Cape Hatteras, North Carolina when Guadalcanal's main gyrocompass failed.
 Five crew suffered minor injuries and $1.635M in damage was caused to the two ships.